Infrastructure damage hampers flood recovery in Kentucky

 The Rev. Mike Caudill said his church has pitched in to help the reeling community, serving meals and setting up tents for people to pick up cleaning and personal hygiene supplies.

-“There are memories there,” she said of the family photos she and her husband were able to find.
+“There are memories there,” she said of the family photos she and her husband were able to gather.

-She and her husband, a retired school administrator, would have taken refuge in their 44-foot travel trailer, but it was swamped by the floodwater.
-They found her husband’s wallet after searching a day and a half.
-It was left behind as they escaped the fast-rising water Thursday and went to a neighbor’s house.
+Her husband’s wallet, lost as they escaped the fast-rising water Thursday to go to a neighbor’s house, was later found.

 “All I know is I’m homeless and I’ve got people taking care of me,” she said.

-Parts of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours ending Thursday.
+Parts of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours.
 About 13,000 utility customers in Kentucky remained without power Sunday, poweroutage.us reported.

 President Joe Biden declared a federal disaster to direct relief money to more than a dozen Kentucky counties.